amd/ryzen-ai-documentation/docs/getstartex.rst

 Deploy the Model on the Ryzen AI IPU
 ====================================

-To successfully run the model on the IPU, you need to run the following setup steps:
+To successfully run the model on the IPU, run the following setup steps:

 - Ensure that the ``XLNX_VART_FIRMWARE`` environment variable is correctly pointing to the XCLBIN file included in the ONNX Vitis AI Execution Provider package.
-For more information, see :ref:`installation instructions <set-vart-envar>`.
+For more information, see the :ref:`installation instructions <set-vart-envar>`.

 - Copy the ``vaip_config.json`` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
-For more information, see :ref:`installation instructions <copy-vaip-config>`.
+For more information, see the :ref:`installation instructions <copy-vaip-config>`.
 The ``vaip_config.json`` is used by the ``predict.py`` script to configure the Vitis AI Execution Provider.

 The following section of the ``predict.py`` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI IPU: